GedMullen/classes/rdbms.md

 <br>4 .
 Use the ORDER BY and LIMIT clauses to identify the ten most common first names in the database.
 <br>5 .
 Write SQL to determine if there Is there anyone in the database that has the same first name/last name combination (group by first_name, last_name and count emp_no)?
 <br>6 .
 Show the top 10 employees that have moved department the most.
+<br>7 .
+Show the top 10 employees that have had the most changes in salary.
+<br>8 .
+Show the top 10 employees that have had the most changes in title.